 Yet sensual and subtle aluminum lace, my labyrinths are however only two sets of walls that complement and assemble each other, like a kind of yin and yang, like the two hemispheres of the same brain, like the body of two lovers in perfect love osmosis.
 Dualities therefore: Our dark sides and our bright sides.
 Our strengths and our weaknesses.
 Our joys and our melancholies.
 All the complexities of our minds are embodied.
 Nice perspective also to find a dazzling Eros, here almost human, replacing a fatal Minotaur, monstrous and wild.

-In the labyrinth, one can also run headlong, without thinking, flee, like all those people who are perpetually in action, not to be overwhelmed by the doubts and existential questions that our human condition imposes on us.
+In the labyrinth, one can also run headlong, without thinking, flee, like all those people who are perpetually in action, not to be overwhelmed by the doubts and existential questions that the human condition imposes on us.
 But these leaks will be in vain, since, wherever they go, they will always end up facing themselves, in the same dead ends, at the bottom of the same “culs-de-sac”.

 I also see the entrance of the labyrinth as that of our birth … Because it is mean to cheat, because life is often absurd, because we sometimes go astray, because we are both simple and complex fragile and strong, dark and luminous, sad and joyful, cowardly and brave, lonely too, we must accept the maze on the first day of our lives.
 By perceiving the complexity, the difficulty, the immensity and the beauty of the labyrinth, we learn, we evolve, we grow.